-(a) Expedited Arbitration

-(1) Expedited arbitration is intended to provide a timely resolution with minimal formality.
+- (a) Expedited Arbitration - (1) Expedited arbitration is intended to provide a timely resolution with minimal formality.
 The terms are:

-- (i) Mutual agreement by both parties is required; - (ii) Neither side shall be represented by external lawyers hired for this purpose; - (iii) Neither side will call witnesses except by mutual agreement. - (2) The single arbitrator will be the first available for mutually agreeable date(s) from the following list: - (i) Greg Mullaly - (ii) Elaine Doyle - (iii) Chris Sullivan - (iv) Mark Atkinson - (v) or other arbitrator by mutual agreement between the Parties. - (3) Every effort will be made to complete the hearing in one (1) working day. - (4) If possible, the decision will be immediately rendered verbally, but in either case will be provided in writing within (ten) 10 working days. - (5) All expedited arbitration decisions will be without prejudice and will not set precedent or be referred to in subsequent grievances. - (6) Each Party shall pay their own costs and expenses of the Arbitration and one-half (1⁄2) of the remuneration and disbursements or expenses of the Arbitrator. - (7) Should either party wish to withdraw the grievance from this expedited process and refer to a full arbitration they may do so with written notice to the other party, and to the expedited arbitrator if one has been secured.
-In these circumstances, the party opting out shall be responsible for any cancellation fees charged by the expedited arbitrator.
+- (i) Mutual agreement by both parties is required; - (ii) Neither side shall be represented by external lawyers hired for this purpose; - (iii) Neither side will call witnesses except by mutual agreement. - (b) The single arbitrator will be the first available for mutually agreeable date(s) from the following list: - Amanda Rogers - Elaine Doyle - Chris Sullivan - John Hall - or other arbitrator by mutual agreement between the Parties.

-(b) Full Arbitration
+Every effort will be made to complete the hearing in one (1) working day.

-- (1) Either Party may refer the matter to full arbitration by written notice to the other Party. - (2) The Parties will agree to a single arbitrator in a timely fashion.
-If agreement cannot be reached, either Party may apply to the Minister of Labour for British Columbia to appoint the arbitrator. - (3) The arbitrator's decision shall be in writing.
-This decision will be precedential, and final and binding upon the Employer, the Union and each employee affected. - (4) The arbitrator will retain jurisdiction of the dispute and have jurisdiction to resolve matters that may arise with regard to their decision. - (5) Each Party shall pay their own costs and expenses of the arbitration and one-half (1⁄2) of the remuneration and disbursements or expenses of the arbitrator.
+- (c) If possible, the decision will be immediately rendered verbally, but in either case will be provided in writing within (ten) 10 working days. - (d) All expedited arbitration decisions will be without prejudice and will not set precedent or be referred to in subsequent grievances. - (e) Each Party shall pay their own costs and expenses of the Arbitration and one-half (1⁄2) of the remuneration and disbursements or expenses of the Arbitrator. - (f) Should either party wish to withdraw the grievance from this expedited process and refer to a full arbitration they may do so with written notice to the other party, and to the expedited arbitrator if one has been secured.
+In these circumstances, the party opting out shall be responsible for any cancellation fees charged by the expedited arbitrator. - (g) Full Arbitration - (h) Either Party may refer the matter to full arbitration by written notice to the other Party. - (i) The Parties will agree to a single arbitrator in a timely fashion.
+If agreement cannot be reached, either Party may apply to the Minister of Labour for British Columbia to appoint the arbitrator. - (j) The arbitrator's decision shall be in writing.
+This decision will be precedential, and final and binding upon the Employer, the Union and each Employee affected. - (k) The arbitrator will retain jurisdiction of the dispute and have jurisdiction to resolve matters that may arise with regard to their decision. - (I) Each Party shall pay their own costs and expenses of the arbitration and one-half (1⁄2) of the remuneration and disbursements or expenses of the arbitrator.